-The Co-operative's senior staff member is Alistair Cant, a Fellow of the Chartered Institute of Housing, with 40 years of housing experience.
+The Co-operative's senior staff member is John Rankin, Chief Executive Officer.
 Leading the housing management function is Mark Stolarek, an experienced Housing Officer.
 Staff and Committee members have the opportunity to attend various courses, seminars and events.

 ANNUAL REPORT of the COMMITTEE of MANAGEMENT (continued)